awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-create.md

 1. In the **Change request approvers** section, do the following:

-   1. Choose **Add approver**, and then select one or more users or groups from the lists of available reviewers\.
+   1. Choose **Add approver**, and then select one or more users, groups, or AWS Identity and Access Management \(IAM\) roles from the lists of available reviewers\.
 **Note**
 One or more approvers might already be specified\.
 This means that mandatory approvers are already specified in the change template you have selected\.
 These approvers can't be removed from the request\.
 If the **Add approver** button isn't turned on, the template you have chosen doesn't allow additional reviewers to be added to requests\.